mfyke/moleculer-microservices-training-module/README.md

 ## Recap

 Great job completing this module!
 You learned what microservices are and some of the benefits and drawbacks of using microservice architecture.
 You looked at some of the core concepts of the Moleculer framework.
-You finished off the module with a hands-on build of a CRUD app is made up of a gateway service, a products service, and a db service each running on their own node.
+You finished off the module with a hands-on build of a CRUD app made up of a gateway service, a products service, and a db service each running on their own node.